philoserf/philoserf.com/content/about.md

 - four years on his local public library board, including one year as its president;
 - five years on the advisory board of a regional writers’ conference recruiting, selecting, and scheduling presenters and keynote speakers; and

-- as an officer on the executive committee of a few volunteer nonprofit organizations.
+He has also been an officer on the executive committee of a few volunteer nonprofit organizations.

 _The views expressed here are his own.
 They are not endorsed, approved, or reviewed by any other person or organization._